kamadorueda/four-shells/front/src/components/docs/Home.md

 This easily adds up in time and resources and everyone is building exactly the **same software** and getting the **same outputs**.

-There is an efficient alternative, though:
+Fortunately CachIPFS is an efficient alternative to solve this issue:
 - You build the software **once** and put the outputs on [IPFS](https://ipfs.io)
 - Other people just download the outputs from [IPFS](https://ipfs.io), skipping the slow build process